parallelvirtualcluster/pvc/docs/manuals/daemon.md

 * *required*

-The selector algorithm to use when migrating hosts away from the node.
-Valid `selector` values are: `mem`: the node with the least allocated VM memory; `vcpus`: the node with the least allocated VM vCPUs; `load`: the node with the least current load average; `vms`: the node with the least number of provisioned VMs.
+The default selector algorithm to use when migrating VMs away from a node; individual VMs can override this default.

+Valid `target_selector` values are:
+  * `mem`: choose the node with the least provisioned VM memory
+  * `memfree`: choose the node with the most (real) free memory
+  * `vcpus`: choose the node with the least allocated VM vCPUs
+  * `load`: choose the node with the lowest current load average
+  * `vms`: choose the node with the least number of provisioned VMs

+For most clusters, `mem` should be sufficient, but others may be used based on the cluster workload and available resources.
+The following caveats should be considered:
+  * `mem` looks at the provisioned memory, not the allocated memory; thus, stopped or disabled VMs are counted towards a node's memory for this selector, even though their memory is not actively in use.
+  * `memfree` looks at the free memory of the node in general, ignoring the amount provisioned to VMs; if any VM's internal memory usage changes, this value would be affected.
+This might be preferable to `mem` on clusters with very high memory utilization versus total capacity or if many VMs are stopped/disabled.
+  * `load` looks at the system load of the node in general, ignoring load in any particular VMs; if any VM's CPU usage changes, this value would be affected.
+This might be preferable on clusters with some very CPU intensive VMs.

 #### `system` → `configuration` → `directories` → `dynamic_directory`